Updated on Thursday, June 19, 2014

 Estimating these most common language populations can be tricky, and there is a range of data available.

-With over 1.1 billion speakers, Mandarin claims the top spot as the world’s most common language.
+With over 955 million speakers, Mandarin claims the top spot as the world’s most common language.
 One of the five major dialects of Chinese, Mandarin is the official language of China and Taiwan, as well as one of the four official dialects of Singapore.
 Approximately 14.4 percent of the world’s population are native speakers of Mandarin.

-Russian’s 160 million speakers make it the world’s eighth most common language.
-It is also one of the six official languages of the United Nations, along with Arabic, Chinese, English, French and Spanish.
+Russian’s 155 million speakers make it the world’s eighth most common language.
+It is also one of the six official languages of the United Nations, along with Arabic, Chinese (Mandarin), English, French and Spanish.

 Out of the approximately 125 million people who speak Japanese, 124 million live in Japan and the island group of Okinawa.
 This makes it unusual among the most common languages in its geographic concentration.

 Fifteen years ago, German held the tenth spot, though Punjabi has recently surpassed it.
 With 102 million speakers, Punjabi is mainly spoken in India and Pakistan, and is a native language of 1.44 percent of the world’s population.

 Fluctuations in different estimates can be attributed to population growth, as well as how linguists choose to group dialects and microlanguages into larger groups.
 The most common languages can also vary depending on whether studies include only primary languages, or all languages spoken in a population.

 These numbers were taken from the 2010 edition of Nationalencyklopedin, a Swedish language encyclopedia.
 The top 100 languages can be found here.